Vitamin B12: Diagnosis

 According to one review: "At present, no 'gold standard' test exists for the diagnosis of vitamin B_{12} deficiency and as a consequence the diagnosis requires consideration of both the clinical state of the patient and the results of investigations."
 The vitamin deficiency is typically suspected when a routine complete blood count shows anemia with an elevated mean corpuscular volume (MCV).
 In addition, on the peripheral blood smear, macrocytes and hypersegmented polymorphonuclear leukocytes may be seen.
 Diagnosis is supported based on vitamin B_{12} blood levels below 150–180 pmol/L (200–250 pg/mL) in adults.
 However, serum values can be maintained while tissue B_{12} stores are becoming depleted.
 Therefore, serum B_{12} values above the cut-off point of deficiency do not necessarily confirm adequate B_{12} status.
 For this reason, elevated serum homocysteine over 15 micromol/L and methylmalonic acid (MMA) over 0.271 micromol/L are considered better indicators of B_{12} deficiency, rather than relying only on the concentration of B_{12} in blood.
 However, elevated MMA is not conclusive, as it is seen in people with B_{12} deficiency, but also in elderly people who have renal insufficiency, and elevated homocysteine is not conclusive, as it is also seen in people with folate deficiency.
 In addition, elevated methylmalonic acid levels may also be related to metabolic disorders such as methylmalonic acidemia.
 If nervous system damage is present and blood testing is inconclusive, a lumbar puncture may be carried out to measure cerebrospinal fluid B_{12} levels.

 Serum haptocorrin binds 80-90% of circulating B_{12}, rendering it unavailable for cellular delivery by transcobalamin II.
 This is conjectured to be a circulating storage function.
-Several serious, even life-threatening diseases cause elevated serum haptocorrin, measured as abnormally high serum vitamin B_{12}, while at the same time potentially manifesting as a symptomatic vitamin deficiency because of insufficient vitamin bound to transcobalamin II which transfers the vitamin to cells.
+Several serious, even life-threatening diseases cause elevated serum haptocorrin, measured as abnormally high serum vitamin B_{12}, while potentially manifesting as a symptomatic vitamin deficiency because of insufficient vitamin bound to transcobalamin II which transfers the vitamin to cells.